teambhd/assessment4/Readme.md

 The first step in the process is to create a runnable JAR file, which will contain the game and all platform-independent dependencies.
 The easiest way to do this is to run `ant mkrunnable` within the project directory.
 That command will create the file runnable.jar within the dist folder.

 The next step is to use JarSplice (included in the tools directory) to create a so-called "fat JAR" which includes the needed native libraries.
 In the JarSplice screen, add the runnable.jar file on the "ADD JARS" tab, add the entire contents of lib/natives on the "ADD NATIVES" tab and enter "stateContainer.Game" in the "MAIN CLASS" tab.
 Finally click *Create Fat Jar* on the "CREATE FAT JAR" tab and choose an appropriate location.
 The JarSplice program can also be used to create .exe files for Windows and .app files for Mac OS X.

+## Style Rules

+We're using the astyle program to automatically enforce some of our style rules, for instance that 4 spaces should be used for indentation and that spaces should be left around operators.
+Before committing code into git you should run `astyle --options=astyle.conf src/*.java` in the directory containing this readme file.
+The comments in the astyle.conf file give full details of the precise rules we're trying to stick to.